AS1100K/bevy-discord/README.md

 A very simple, bevy plugin that let you send and receive messages through bevy events.

+> !NOTE
+> This branch `bevy-0.15` is based on top of `0.15` release candidates of bevy.
+This branch might introduce major changes
+> and might even take some time to get merged after release of bevy `0.15.0`.

 ## Installation

 Add `bevy-discord` as your dependency: